 Emma Borg joined the Philosophy Department at the University of Reading in 1998, on completion of her M.Phil and Ph.D at University College London.
 She has been a Visiting Professor at Rutgers Centre for Cognitive Science and the Institute of Advanced Studies in London, and was the White Distinguished Visiting Professor at the University of Chicago.
 Emma has held various awards including a Philip Leverhulme Prize, two AHRC Research Leave awards and she has been PI on an AHRC Research Network (with Peking University, China).
 She has served as Head of the Philosophy Department at Reading and is currently Director of the Reading Centre for Cognition Research and an Associate Investigator at the Australian Research Council Centre of Excellence in Cognition and its Disorders, Macquarie University.

 Emma’s main research area is Philosophy of Language and she has written two monographs on the semantics/pragmatics divide: Minimal Semantics (OUP: 2004) and Pursuing Meaning (OUP: 2012).
-Current research interests include animal cognition, the collection of views sometimes labelled as ‘grounded cognition’, and our understanding of pain.
+Current research interests include language and the law, the nature of the corporation (e.g. whether corporations count as rational agents), and our understanding of pain.

 Emma lives in the Oxfordshire countryside with her husband and two children.